mzakariaCERN/FunWithR/3_DT/DT_BankLoans.md

 #plot(credit_model)
 ```

-we understand a line like checking\_balance in {unknown,&gt; 200 DM}: 1 (412/50) by saying that if we checking balance was unknown, or larger than 200 DM, then we are in class one. (we have 412 examples that we got right, and 50 that we classified wrongly based on this rule)
+we understand a line like checking\_balance in {unknown,\> 200 DM}: 1
+(412/50) by saying that if we checking balance was unknown, or larger
+than 200 DM, then we are in class one. (we have 412 examples that we got
+right, and 50 that we classified wrongly based on this
+rule)

 ``` r
 credit_predict <- predict(credit_model, credit_test)